Accretion tori around rotating neutron stars II: Oscillations and precessions: Discussion and conclusions

-From Figure~\ref{figure:impact}, we can see that the RP model, which deals with geodesic precession, provides less promising fits of the data than the CT model, while the effects associated with the NS rotation do not imply a significant improvement \citep[see][]{2012ApJ...760..138T,2016ApJ...833..273T,2016MNRAS.457L..19T,2022ApJ...929...28T}.
-One can also see that even when we restrict ourselves to values of the Hartle-Thorne spacetime parameters that are consistent with up-to-date models of neutron stars, no conceivable smooth monotonic curve can reproduce the data in a significantly better way compared to the CT model.
-In principle, the relations derived here, including those determining the vertical precession frequency, can be used in an analogous way to put constrains on models of low-frequency QPOs.
+From Fig.~\ref{figure:impact}, we can see that the RP model, which deals with geodesic precession, provides less promising fits of the data than the CT model.
+The effects associated with the NS rotation do not bring significant improvement in comparison to the non-rotating case and rather change the best-fitting mass value because the fitting-parameter space is almost degenerate \citep[][]{2016MNRAS.457L..19T,2022ApJ...929...28T}.
+Moreover, when we restrict ourselves to values of the Hartle-Thorne spacetime parameters that are consistent with up-to-date models of NSs, or impose even tighter constraints, such as $j<0.3$, $M<2.3M_\sun$, $q/j^2<10$, no conceivable smooth monotonic curve can reproduce the data in a significantly better way compared to the CT model.